mpromonet/webrtc-streamer/README.md

 It embeds a HTTP server in order to serve a simple HTML page and to communicate with it using AJAX interface.
 The WebRTC signaling is implemented throught HTTP requests:

- - /offer  : ask to create a call offer and get it
- - /answer : send answer to a call offer
  - /call   : send offer and get answer
  - /hangup : close a call